 For decades, sliding doors have been a popular solution for creating access as well as connecting interiors with gardens.
 While the availability of bifolds has increased within the marketplace, suppliers and manufacturers have also reported a recent renaissance for sliding glazed openings.

-Watch live presentations on a variety of self build and renovation topics and get your specific questions answered.
+Watch live presentations on a variety of self build and renovation topics, browse thousands of products and get your specific questions answered.

 In my experience bifolds are the more expensive option of the two, costing around £1,200-£1,500 per door.
 Standard sliding options can be bought for roughly half the price.
 The dramatic financial difference between the two comes down to manufacture and installation complexities.